 Single vision lenses provide optical correction for a single type of vision.
-This can be for close, intermediate or distance which is informed by the Sphere power in your prescription.

 Lenses which cater for multiple visual distances (multifocal lenses) differ as they simultaneously cater for two or three types of vision.